 Our network navigated through a challenging weather year.
-During storm Pia, one of the largest storm impacting the region, over 31,000 customers lost power to their homes and businesses.
-With the prompt deployment of field resources, including our helicopters, we were able to restore all customers, with exception to six, within the quaranteed standard timeframes.
+During storm Ciaran and storm Henk, two major storms impacting the region, over 83,000 customers lost power to their homes and businesses.
+With the prompt deployment of field resources, including our helicopters, we were able to restore 99% of our customers within the guaranteed standard timeframes.

-We have continued to deliver for our customers with an overall customer satisfaction score of 8.97 (2022/23: 8.99) for the Group.
+We have continued to deliver for our customers with an overall customer satisfaction score of 8.97 (2022/23: 8.99).
 For RIIO-ED2, a new penalty only performance measure in relation to customer satisfaction for major projects connections has been introduced.
-In the first year of the price control, we scored 8.65 which is above the penalty threshold.
+In the first year of the price control, we scored 8.65 which is above the penalty threshold for all our regions.
 NGED's community matters fund was increased from £3.8m to £6m for the year ended 31 March 2024, with £5m to tackle fuel poverty.
 In the current year we have been recognised for our unparalleled customer engagement and support for vulnerable customers at the 2023 International Engage Awards, where NGED won an award for best customer centric strategy.